You are probably an excluded occupier if you share accommodation with your landlord.

 Right to rent immigration checks

-If you move in on or after 1 February 2016, you should be asked to prove that you have the right to live in the UK and the right to rent.
+If you are a lodger or have a private landlord you should be asked to prove that you have the right to live in the UK and the right to rent.

-Your landlord doesn't have to give you a contract but it is a good idea to have a written agreement in place.
+Your landlord doesn't have to give you a contract.
+But it's a good idea to have a written agreement in place.

-A contract sets out the rights and responsibilities that you and your landlord have.
+A contract should set out the rights and responsibilities that you and your landlord have.